-265. Given the problems with the evolutionary approach to psychology, what is a major advantage to using this approach?
+251. Given the problems with the evolutionary approach to psychology, what is a major advantage to using this approach?

-Answer: Evolutionary psychology can be used to generate novel observational studies.
+Answer: Evolutionary psychology can be used to generate novel hypotheses about human social behavior that can be tested using research methods such as experiments, correlational designs, or observational studies.